atepoorthuis/02526-idv-2020/src/routes/weeks/week10/week10.md

 ::: div callout
 We will do this section together in class.

 Tip: you can add the `transition` property on any Mark or Layer to create an animated transition from one dataset to another (as opposed to the default 'jump cut' (cf. VAD Chapter 11)).
 Try adding `transition={1000}` as a property on the `RectangleLayer` of the histogram.

+<iframe title="IDV Week 10 2 April 2020" width="560" height="315" src="https://www.youtube-nocookie.com/embed/QcuYUl6LVxQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

 ::: solution